Advertiser Disclosure

 U.S. Domestic and International Flights

-If you find yourself in a situation needing to request compensation, follow these steps:
+If you find yourself needing to request compensation, follow these steps:

 1. First, start with the airline agents at the airport.
-The airline agents should help provide you with your rights and the process to file for compensation.
+The airline agents should help explain your rights and the process to file for compensation.

 3. Last, contact the claims department of the airline from which you purchased your ticket.
 Explain your situation and ask the department what the process is to submit a claim for reimbursement.